 - Staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff will always act in the best interests of the child. - All staff are made aware of the definitions and indicators of abuse and neglect as identified by Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2022.
-This is outlined locally within the Kent Support Levels Guidance. - St Ethelbert's Catholic Primary School and Nursery recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1): - Physical abuse - Sexual abuse - o Emotional abuse - Neglect - By understanding the indicators or abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child:
+This is outlined locally within the Kent Support Levels Guidance. - Sevenoaks Primary School recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1): - o Physical abuse - Sexual abuse - Emotional abuse - o Neglect - By understanding the indicators or abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child: